November 18, 2016

 Here is an example for you.
 Let's say you want to play Silent Night for violin and piano

 .
-Once you're on that page, you can first download the PDF of it
+Once you're on that page, you can first download the PDF of it (just click this button:

-, and then click on the AUDIO tab
+inside the toolbar at the top of the music page), and then click on the AUDIO tab

-to find the Mp3 accompaniment files.
+under the music page to find the Mp3 accompaniment files.
 You can either play them from within your web browser, or download the files to your computer or mobile device, then play along.

 There are always three versions of Mp3 accompaniment files: A clean version at the right tempo; a second version with a metronome at the right tempo; and a third version with a metronome at a slower tempo, which is very useful for practice purposes.
 Just choose the version you want, and you are ready to go!